vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 # Khuluma Voicebot - ChatGPT
 You can communicate with Khuluma using either your voice or text.
 Khuluma will respond with both voice and text.
-Yes, it's just like Jarvis.<br>
+Yes, it's like Jarvis.<br>

 This project demonstrates a quick and cheap way to create a personal, ChatGPT powered, voicebot using only HTML, CSS and Javascript.